Ali-hey-0/Codex-Account-Selector/README.md

 ---

-## ✒️ Author's Opinion
+✒️ Author's Opinion

 When I first needed two Codex accounts open simultaneously, I looked at the obvious solutions: virtual machines, separate Windows users, third‑party sandboxing tools.
-Every single one of them f[...]
+Every single one of them felt like using a sledgehammer to crack a nut.

 Then I remembered: Chromium apps have a native --user-data-dir flag.
-It's not a workaround – it's an intended feature that Electron and Chrome developers use every day for testing and multi‑p[...]
+It's not a workaround – it's an intended feature that Electron and Chrome developers use every day for testing and multi‑profile workflows.

 Here's why I believe this is the most elegant, zero‑bloat solution ever:

-- 🧬 **Native & future‑proof** – No hooks, no patches, no reliance on undocumented behaviour.
+· 🧬 Native & future‑proof – No hooks, no patches, no reliance on undocumented behaviour.
 It will work as long as Codex is an Electron app.
-- 🚫 **True zero‑bloat** – The entire "tool" is a single batch file smaller than many icons.
+· 🚫 True zero‑bloat – The entire "tool" is a single batch file smaller than many icons.
 Contrast that with a multi‑gigabyte VM image.
-- 🔐 **Perfect isolation by design** – Each profile is a folder.
+· 🔐 Perfect isolation by design – Each profile is a folder.
 You can back it up, encrypt it, or nuke it without touching anything else.
-- 🧰 **Hackable to the core** – Advanced users can extend it with custom parameters, pre‑configured workspaces, or launch scripts without ever touching the original installation.
+· 🧰 Hackable to the core – Advanced users can extend it with custom parameters, pre‑configured workspaces, or launch scripts without ever touching the original installation.
-- 🏎️ **Resource‑friendly** – Running 4 Codex instances uses only marginally more RAM than 1, because the core runtime is shared.
+· 🏎️ Resource‑friendly – Running 4 Codex instances uses only marginally more RAM than 1, because the core runtime is shared.
 Compare that to 4 VMs.

 I wrote this script because I needed it myself.
 Seeing others adopt it and adapt it for their workflows – that's the true spirit of open source.
-To the maintainer, ali-hey-0: you've turned a co[...]
+To the maintainer, Ali-hey-0: you've turned a common pain point into a smooth, frictionless experience.
+Keep sharing, keep iterating, and never underestimate the impact of a well‑crafted batch file.

 Happy coding – one instance at a time. 🚀

+اگر سؤال یا ابهام